-Ginkgo Petrified Forest State Park is a 7,470-acre park with camping at Wanapum Recreation Area.
+Ginkgo Petrified Forest State Park is a 7,470-acre park with camping at Wanapum Recreational Area.
 The park features 27,000 feet of freshwater shoreline on the Wanapum Reservoir along the Columbia River.
-Ginkgo Petrified Forest, discovered in the early 1930s, is a registered national natural landmark.
+Ginkgo Petrified Forest, discovered in the late 1920s, is a registered national natural landmark.

 There are 57 unsheltered picnic tables, available first come, first served.
 The park is heavily used during Gorge concert season, and fills early on weekends.

 Gingko Petrified Forest State Park day-use area (picnic area and trails) and Wanapum Recreation Area boat launch open daily:

 April 1-Sept.
 30, 6:30 a.m. to dusk